 • 3 journalism educators

 Numerous participants identified with multiple roles, including five who previously participated as community journalism in our Credible Messenger Reporting Project.
-We will report back in greater detail and enhance this page during the coming days and weeks but for now you can get a first glance at the gathering by checking our hashtag: #BGVR22.
+To learn more, you can check out the event hashtag on Twitter/X: #BGVR22.

 Next, we are analyzing data from the event and developing next steps.
 Soon, we will announce the initiatives we plan to move forward and start making plans to reconvene next year to share learnings, iterate, and/or pivot and reimplement initiatives.